 Full details on the various methods, data sources and standard inputs used in the ABDS 2015 are available in Australian Burden of Disease Study 2015: methods and supplementary material.

-The Victorian Suicide Register (VSR) contains data on all suicide deaths reported to the Coroners Court of Victoria (CCOV) since 2000 to the present.
-The Coroners Prevention Unit, a specialist investigative service for Victorian Coroners, manages the VSR since its implementation in 2012.
+The Victorian Suicide Register (VSR) contains data on all suicide deaths reported to the Coroners Court of Victoria (CCOV) from 2000 to present.
+The Coroners Prevention Unit, a specialist investigative service for Victorian Coroners, has managed the VSR since its implementation in 2012.
 The VSR operates with funding from the Victorian Department of Health.

-Data on the VSR is obtained and coded from materials gathered throughout the course of coronial investigation, including police notification of death, forensic reports (autopsy and toxicology), witness statements and medical records.
+Data on the VSR are obtained and coded from materials gathered throughout the course of coronial investigation, including police notification of death, forensic reports (autopsy and toxicology), witness statements and medical records.

-CCOV releases a range of suicide data reports from the VSR on their website, including information on suspected deaths by suicide on a monthly basis, and overviews of Aboriginal suicides in Victoria.
+CCOV releases a range of suicide data reports from the VSR on their website, including information on suspected deaths by suicide on a monthly basis, and overviews of First Nations suicides in Victoria.
+CCOV has also published a report on suicide among LGBTIQ+ people in Victoria.

 The databases contain information from the Coroners Court of Queensland and Queensland Police Service, and checked against the National Coronial Information System.
 Data sources include post-mortem examination report (including toxicology), report of death from police, and psychological autopsy report.